visualboyadvance-m/visualboyadvance-m/README.md

 Daily Ubuntu packages here: https://code.launchpad.net/~sergio-br2/+archive/ubuntu/vbam-trunk

-Your distribution may have packages available as well, search for "vbam".
+Your distribution may have packages available as well, search for "vbam" or "visualboyadvance-m".

 It is also generally very easy to build from source, see below.

+If you are using the windows binary release and you need localization, unzip the `translations.zip` to the same directory as the executable.

 ## Note for Windows Users